Camden Market: Camden Lock Market

 Camden Lock Market is situated by the Regent's Canal on a site formerly occupied by warehouses and other premises associated with the canal.
 By the early 1970s the canal trade had ceased and a northern urban motorway was planned that would cut through the site, making any major permanent redevelopment impossible, and in 1974 a temporary market was established.
 By 1976, when plans for the motorway were abandoned, the market had become a well known feature of Camden Town.
 Originally, the Lock was a market for crafts, occupying some outdoor areas by the canal and various existing buildings.

 While the range of goods has since widened, with stalls selling books, new and second-hand clothing, and jewellery, the Lock retains its focus as the principal Camden market for crafts.
 There is a large selection of fast food stalls.
 In 1991 a three-storey indoor market hall designed by architect John Dickinson was opened on the site of the first outdoor market.
 In the style of the traditional 19th century industrial architecture and housing in the area, it is built of brick and cast iron.
 It attracted large numbers of visitors partly due to stalls being open on Sundays, when previous to the Sunday Trading Act 1994, shops were not permitted to operate on Sundays.
 On 28 February 1993, the Provisional IRA exploded a bomb hidden in a litter bin on Camden High Street near the market, shortly after lunchtime.
 The bomb injured 11 people.

 From 2006, a large indoor market hall was constructed in a yard between the Camden Lock Market and the Stables Market that was previously used for open air stalls.
 In November 2007 a large part of the Stables Market was demolished as part of a long-term redevelopment plan for the area and rebuilt as a year-round permanent market area.

 In 2016, Urban Markets Company acquired Camden Lock and paid between £300m and £400m for the one-acre site.
 The joint venture between the founders of Camden Lock and Millitarne Retail Resorts International, the retail developers, was financed by Brockton Capital, a real estate private equity fund.
 Camden Lock Market is set to have a £20 million makeover to transform it into a traditional arts and craft centre for Londoners.
 The Urban Market Company plans to double the enclosed area and increase trading space by 15,000 square feet.

 2017 fire

-Early on 10 July 2017, shortly after midnight, a large fire (cause currently unknown) occurred at the Camden Lock Market.
+Early on 10 July 2017, shortly after midnight, a large fire occurred at the Camden Lock Market.
 At least 70 firefighters and 10 engines attended.